brettinternet/relationship-nondisclosure-agreement/README.md

 Prevent kerfuffles in romantic relationships.

-The agreement's diction is sourced from Larry David of Curb Your Enthusiasm.
-For the Larry David-uninitiated, **this is not serious**.
+The agreement's diction is sourced from Season 9 of Larry David's Curb Your Enthusiasm. **This is satire**.